-4.6.1 COMMUNITY ROOM: Provide a kitchen that at a minimum has a sink, range/oven, refrigerator, base, and overhead storage.
-In municipalities requiring a commercial range hood above a range, the range/oven may be omitted, but a letter confirming this requirement as part of the municipal code must be provided to the Authority for review.
-A microwave is not a substitute for a range/oven.
+4.6.1 COMMUNITY ROOM: Provide a kitchen that at a minimum has a sink, cooktop-oven, refrigerator, base, and overhead storage.
+In municipalities requiring a commercial range hood above a range, the cooktop-oven may be omitted, but a letter confirming this requirement as part of the municipal code must be provided to the Authority for review.
+The cooktop-oven appliance requirement can be substituted with a microwave-oven appliance incorporating GE Advantium Technology or equivalent.